yexingys/TCC3141Project/README.md

   <img width="235" alt="Screenshot 2021-11-01 at 2 17 30 PM" src="https://user-images.githubusercontent.com/82799642/139630564-a0d8b2bf-6ca4-4869-a3e2-6407a3bc68e5.png">
   <img width="235" alt="Screenshot 2021-11-01 at 2 17 47 PM" src="https://user-images.githubusercontent.com/82799642/139630568-8d3dfc75-ff63-48e0-996c-926ae925657a.png">
 </p>

+## Version Control
+For our project management, version control is an excellent way to review the different versions of a file or recall back a specific version.
+Most importantly, it allows multiple persons to work on the same project at the same time.

 ## License
 [![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)